Amy Greenberg, Director

 Dear Director Greenberg:

-I am writing on behalf of the American Craft Spirits Association (ACSA), the only national trade association solely representing the interests of independent craft distillers across the United States.
-The independent small businesses that comprise our membership are overwhelmingly supportive of the Alcohol and Tobacco Tax and Trade Bureau (TTB)’s proposed Addition of American Single Malt Whisky to the Standards of Identity for Distilled Spirits.
+I am writing on behalf of the American Craft Spirits Association (ACSA), the only national trade group solely representing the interests of craft distillers across the United States.
+The independent small businesses that comprise our membership are supportive of the Alcohol and Tobacco Tax and Trade Bureau (TTB)’s proposed Modernization of Permit and Registration Application Requirements for Distilled Spirits Plants.

 Thank you for your immediate attention to this issue.
 I would be happy to discuss further.
 I can be reached at (202) 669-3661.

 Margie A.S.
 Lehrman

 Chief Executive Officer